ryantrinkle/vfs495/README.md

 * Run `sudo /etc/init.d/vcsFPServiceDaemon start` (you will only run this only one time)
 * Run `sudo fprint_demo` and enroll a finger (e.i.
 Right index)
 8. Reboot
 9. In the log-in screen press Enter and scan your finger.
-Press Enter once again to log-in (or to rescan your finger)
+Press Enter once again to log-in (or to rescan your finger).
+* For GNOME Shell press Enter, in the password input prompt type any character, press Enter again and scan your finger.
 ---------

 For more help, feel free to email me: **bobocpetre98@gmail.com**